-It is well-known from robust control theory [15] that classical design requirements (bandwidth, roll-off, disturbance attenuation, stability margins) can be recast as normalized H∞ constraints of the form where $T_j(s)$ is some suitable closed-loop transfer function and $W_j(s)$ is a weighting function that reflects the requirement nature and parameters.
-So a typical controller tuning task consists of adjusting the controller parameters to satisfy the constraints
+It is well-known from robust control theory [14] that classical design requirements (bandwidth, roll-off, disturbance attenuation, stability margins) can be recast as normalized H{∞} constraints of the form where the T_j 's are suitable closed-loop transfer functions and the W_j 's are weighting functions that reflect the nature and parameters of each requirement.
+So a typical controller tuning task consists of adjusting the controller parameters to satisfy the constraints (7).
+Introducing